Follow @MidCoastTrolley on Twitter for the latest project news and

 half-cent sales tax) and the Federal Transit Administration (FTA) New Starts program.

-The Trolley extension project and route – known as the Locally Preferred Alternative (LPA) - begins just north of the Old Town Transit Center and travels in existing railroad right-of-way and alongside I-5 to Gilman Drive, then crosses to the west side of I-5 just south of Nobel Drive and continues on to serve the UCSD campus, crosses back over I-5 near Voigt Drive to the UCSD east campus medical centers on the east side of I-5, transitions into the median of Genesee Avenue, continues down Genesee Avenue to the Westfield UTC transit center (see map).
+The Trolley extension route – known as the Locally Preferred Alternative (LPA) - begins just north of the Old Town Transit Center and travels in existing railroad right-of-way and alongside I-5 to Gilman Drive.
+It crosses to the west side of I-5 just south of Nobel Drive and continues on to serve the UCSD campus.
+It then crosses back to the east side of I-5 near Voigt Drive to serve the UCSD east campus medical centers on the east side of I-5, transitions into the median of Genesee Avenue, and continues down Genesee Avenue to the Westfield UTC transit center. (view map

 Nine stations are proposed as part of the project at Tecolote Road, Clairemont Drive, Balboa Avenue, Nobel Drive, VA Medical Center, Pepper Canyon serving UCSD west campus, Voigt Drive serving UCSD east campus, Executive Drive, and the Terminus Station at the Westfield UTC transit center.

 View station simulations for Voigt Drive, Pepper Canyon, and the VA Medical Center.